Helmholtz-AI-Energy/propulate/docs/tut_multi_rank_worker.rst

    https://github.com/Helmholtz-AI-Energy/propulate/blob/master/tutorials/multi_rank_workers_example.py

 In addition to the already explained functionality, ``Propulate`` enables using multi-rank workers for an internally parallelized evaluation of the loss function.
-This is useful, e.g., for data-parallel training of neural networks, where each individual network is trained on multiple GPUs.
+This is useful for, e.g., data-parallel training of neural networks during the hyperparameter optimization, where each individual network is trained on multiple GPUs.

-A more detailed explanation of the tutorial will be available soon.
+A more detailed explanation of the tutorial will be available soon |:rocket:|.